-The i spy satellite was launched this evening, (April 9th 2014, 20:15 GMT) from the Palmachim Air Force Base on ’s Mediterranean coast.
+The Israeli spy satellite Ofeq 10 was launched this evening, (April 9th 2014, 20:15 GMT) from the Palmachim Air Force Base on Israel’s Mediterranean coast.
 Once the satellite enters orbit around the Earth, it will undergo several tests to confirm its serviceability and accurate performance.
-Few hours later the satellite reached its intended orbit and communicated with ’s ground control sending telemetry and images.
+Few hours later the satellite reached its intended orbit and communicated with IAI’s ground control sending telemetry and images.
 Further tests are underway before the satellite begins its operationalservice.
-The deployment was completed with minimal manoeuvring, leaving more fuel for extended life cycle, sources told Defense-Update.
+The deployment was completed with minimal manoeuvring, leaving more fuel for extended life cycle, IAI sources told Defense-Update.

-As its predecessor OFEQ 8, theuses the new bus system developed by IAI MBT Space division for mini-satellites.
+As its predecessor OFEQ 8, the Ofeq 10 uses the new bus system developed by IAI MBT Space division for mini-satellites.
 The same platform is also being used for the new OPSAT 3000 imaging satellite being built for the Italian government.
 It is also likely that the forthcoming OFEQ 11 will also follow this configuration, as well as the future EROS-C (yet to be ordered).

 Israel currently has three operational remote sensing satellites in heliosynchronous low-earth orbit (LEO) – OFEQ 7, OFEQ 9 and TECSAR I radar imaging satellite.
 In addition, two additional commercial satellites are deployed in polar orbits – EROS A and EROS B. These two satellites are believed to be similar to the OFEQ 7 class.